Kevin Trapp: 1. FC Kaiserslautern

 Born in Merzig, West Germany, Trapp began his football career at FC Brotdorf, joining at seven years old.
-He moved to neighbouring town, SSV Bachem at age of twelve.
+He moved to neighbouring town, SSV Bachem aged twelve.
 After spending two years there, Trapp joined SV Mettlach.
 One day, he said in an interview on joining 1.
-FC Kaiserslautern, saying: "I told my coach I'd like to be down there on the pitch one day.
-I went home afterwards and from my own incentive, I looked up FC K and what opportunities they were offering.
-They were having trials.
-I wrote them an email explaining my situation and that I'd love to take part in the trials.
-I think it was September when I received a reply saying that it was currently not possible, however, that they would contact me in case the opportunity arose again.
-That is what they did a year later!
-2003 or 2004.
-I was allowed to take part in the training sessions and from then on, everything took flight.
-I had the honour of being invited to play for the first team back when I was in the youth leagues due to the goalkeepers being off sick.
-SVV Bachum were already playing Youth Bundesliga.
-Kaiserslautern was also in that league.
-Therefore, when I got to play, it was a match against Kaiserslautern.
-I found out later as I was offered the contract that there were a bunch of coaches there watching the game.
-So, it wasn't just the email but also the performance!"
+FC Kaiserslautern, saying:

 Trapp started his professional career with 1.
 FC Kaiserslautern, where he progressed through the club's youth system.
 During his time at 1.
 FC Kaiserslautern, Trapp said he learned a lot from Gerald Ehrmann.

 Trapp made his first appearance in the first team on 9 August 2008 in the 2008–09 DFB-Pokal round 1 against FC Carl Zeiss Jena, losing 2–1.
 It was announced on 21 July 2009 that he signed his first professional contract with the club, keeping him until 2013.
 Trapp made another appearance in the first team ten days later on 31 July 2009 in the 2009–10 DFB-Pokal round 1 against Eintracht Braunschweig, where he kept a clean sheet, in a 1–0.
 Over the next two seasons, Trapp was involved in the first team, appearing as the club's third choice goalkeeper and then second choice goalkeeper.
 At one point during the 2009–10 season, he suffered a shoulder injury that kept him out for three months.
 By January, Trapp made a recovery.